Careers and Employability

 A dedicated team of staff work to support students through the decision making process and transition points.
 This includes:

-During their time at Claydon High School, all students will have the opportunity to receive one-to-one careers information, advice and guidance appointments with our professional Careers Advisor, Miss Hayley Lancaster.
-Miss Lancaster works for Alltogether and provides impartial and independent careers advice.
+During their time at Claydon High School, all students will have the opportunity to receive one-to-one careers information, advice and guidance appointments with our professional Careers Advisor, Mrs Hayley De'Ath.
+Mrs De'Ath works for Alltogether and provides impartial and independent careers advice.
 Students from any year group can request an appointment.
 If your child wishes to see the Careers Advisor, they should speak to their Form Tutor or Mrs Garner in the Wider Opportunities Office in the first instance.
-Miss Lancaster supports all of our Year 11 students during the autumn and spring terms, helping them plan for their future and to understand the various choices they have, as well as guiding them through college applications etc.
+Mrs De'Ath supports all of our Year 11 students during the autumn and spring terms, helping them plan for their future and to understand the various choices they have, as well as guiding them through college applications etc.

 Year 10 Work Experience